asdvalenzuela/file_parser/README.md

 ```

 Drop a specification file into the spec directory or a data file into the data directory to see the file parser in action.
+A specification file should be added before any corresponding data files.

 # Run the tests